Hole by Hole

 - Hole #18

-A slight dogleg to the right, this par 4 is not long, but has a tight driving lane between the trees.
-The green is guarded by bunkers to the left and right.
+A dogleg to the right, this par 4 is not long, but has a tight driving lane between the trees.
+The large flat green is guarded by bunkers to the left and right.

-This par 3 is heavily bunkered both around the green and short of the green on the left.
-3 bunkers are to your left, with one on your right.
+This par 3 is moderatein length.
 Pin locations can be difficult when they are located on the right side of the green.
+Par is a great score here.

 This hole is one of our toughest par 4’s.
 The trees on the left stick out and tend to force your shot right.
-You can avoid this by hitting over the trees or draw the ball from right to left.
+Wildgrass areas to the right gobble up stray tee shots.
+You can avoid this by hitting over the trees or play the ball from right to left.
 The greens shape makes it hard to land the ball on the green and make it stick, so it may be best to land it before the green and let it run up onto the green.
 There is trouble behind the green.

 Another difficult par 4.
-There is O.B. to the left and trees to your right.
+There is penalty area the left and trees to your right.
 However, the fairway is wide and forgiving.
 The approach to the green needs to be accurate.
-Miss a little to the left and you’re O.B.
-Miss to the right, and you’re in the bunker.
+Miss a little to the left and you’re in the penalty area Miss to the right, and you’re in the bunker.
+Local knowledge on this green has its advantages.
+What you see is sometimes not what you get.

-Your drive will determine what your choices will be on this hole.
-Large trees are just to the right of the landing zone.
-Hit too long, and you’re in the ravine.
+Decisions, Decisions Decisions – Play it safe and short or go for it!
+Your tee shot will determine what your choices will be on this hole.
+Large trees are just to the right of the landing zone. and a ravine runs across the fairway 150 yards from the green.
 Hit too far left and you’re looking at a wall of trees to hit over to a green you can’t see.
-The green is easily approachable, just don’t miss left.
+The green is easily approachable with a good drive, just don’t miss left.
+Par on this hole is a great score!!

-The back 9 starts off alongside the bluffs. #10 is a par 5 that doglegs slightly to the left.
+The first “in” hole is the first of 3 par 5;s on the back. #10 is a par 5 that doglegs slightly to the left.
 Try and get your drive to the right of the ravine or just beyond to give yourself a chance of hitting the green on your next shot.

-This par 3 can be intimidating.
-A ravine surrounds the left, right, and back sides of the green.
-A shot just a little off the mark can find itself at the bottom of the ravine.
+#11 is the first of three par 3’s on the back.
+The Bluffs wrap around the left and back of the green right, A shot just a little off the mark can find itself at the bottom of the ravine.
 Hit too short, and you could be stuck in the turf hollow in front of the green.
+Coming soon will be a new larger hour glass green – approximate green opening Fall 2021.

 Perhaps our toughest hole on the course.
 Ideally you want to hit the drive to the 150 yard marker of just left of it.
 This will leave you with a good approach to a green that lies just beyond a ravine.
-This is a rough carry no matter what the yardage.
 There is trouble on both sides of the fairway and all around the green.
 Paring this hole is an achievement in and of itself.

 Another par 5 where eagles can happen.
 Water to the left and right off of the tee make it important that the drive is straight.
 The approach is to an elevated green with a bunker on the right.